Pagefly Masthead K_USE.png__PID:a5f45f9d-c7b5-4502-8914-5ab79d526fac

 Mago: Mago Enrique Martinez is a Latinx queer artist and curator whose multidisciplinary work -spanning installation, cultural programming, and creative direction - centers Latinx heritage, queerness, and collective memory to foster community connection.
 Rooted in collaboration and adaptability, Martinez engages diverse communities to expand curatorial norms and create participatory spaces that explore identity and social cohesion.
 Through inclusive, transformative art, he uplifts underrepresented voices and celebrates cultural resilience across disciplines.

-Upcoming InsiderOutsider conversations:
+Upcoming InsiderOutsider conversation:

 Sept 7: Savannah LeCornu